bilo1967/emojiPicker/README.md

   position: 'below-right'
 });
 ```
 The `emojis` option contains the list of emoji codes you want to display in the panel.
-The `classes` and `css` are classes and styles you want to add to the emoji panel, while `emojiCSS` is the list of styles which will be associated to any single emoji entry.
+The `classes` and `css` are CSS classes and styles you want to apply to the emoji panel, while `emojiCSS` is the list of styles which will be applied to any single emoji entry.
 The panel will have `columns` columns and will be displayed below or over the button, aligned with its right or left side according with the `position` parameter.
 Possible values for `position` are:
 - below-right (or bottom-right)